-Texas has it's own state-operated 529 plan called Texas College Savings Plan.
-It is important to note that your child does not have to go to a TX college or university in order to use this savings account.
+Texas has its own state-operated 529 plan called Texas College Savings Plan.
+It is important to note that your child does not have to go to a TX college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 These rising costs are hitting closer to home in Texas as well.
-Texas's' higher education costs rose by 30.4% in just the last 10 years, ranking as the 32nd highest state.
+Texas's higher education costs rose by 30.4% in just the last 10 years, ranking as the 32th highest state.

-The table below shows the average one-year costs in 2020 for different types of TX colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of Texas colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in TX rose 18% (ranked 23rd worst in the US), while a 2-year or trade school increased their tuition by 20 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in TX rose 18% (ranked 23rd in the US), while a 2-year or trade school increased their tuition by 20 percent.

 Both the Texas direct-sold 529 plan (Texas College Savings Plan) and the advisor-sold plan (Lonestar 529 Plan) are managed by NorthStar Financial Services.
 Texas also has a 529 prepaid tuition plans for Texas residents (Texas Tuition Promise Fund).

 |State Plan Name:||Texas College Savings Plan|